Region - USA

 Surveillance cameras backed by remote video monitoring act as a virtual security guard - tracking criminals, gathering evidence, and allowing remote deployment of law enforcement or private security to respond as the situations unfold.

-WCCTV's security cameras can be deployed to your sites regardless of your current power situation.
+Our security cameras can be deployed to your sites regardless of your current power situation.
 Our solutions are customizable and can adapt to any situation, whether you have mounting poles with electricity or need a more mobile solar solution.
-Our units operate utilizing 4G LTE transmission, making them entirely autonomous.
+Our units operate utilizing the latest LTE transmission, making them entirely autonomous.

 The camera's built-in video analytics capability helps to automatically detect unwanted intruders, which triggers our monitoring partners' customizable escalation process.